 Integrating Neuroscience into Law and Public Policy

 The chief focus of our work is the translation of neuroscience advances into improved law and public policy (including preventing inappropriate and premature uses).
 Using a variety of empirical methods we place special emphasis on the politics of neurolaw.
-Publications include the first ever study on public opinion and neurolaw, co-authored with Dr. Dena Gromet: Red States, Blue States, and Brain States: Issue Framing, Partisanship, and the Future of Neurolaw in the United States.
-We also penned a blog post that ran on the Washington Post website (see also commentary on the article by Joshua Preston in Voices in Bioethics).
-In addition, we’ve published on the legislative use of neuroscience.
-We are working on an extension of that work, discussed in this Stanford Law podcast, when Dr. Shen was presenting at the Stanford Center for Law and the Biosciences in 2014.
+Presentations including exploring dementia and democracy and predicting a “neurolaw revolution”.
+Publications include the first ever empirical study of legislative use of neuroscience, as well as the first empirical study of public opinion and neurolaw, co-authored with Dr. Dena Gromet: Red States, Blue States, and Brain States: Issue Framing, Partisanship, and the Future of Neurolaw in the United States.

 Improving Brain Health

 An emerging area of interest in the Lab is the development of a Brain Health Minnesota initiative.
-We are particularly interested in focusing on improving law and policy around concussions in sports, and hope to develop partnerships in this area over the coming years.
+We are particularly interested in focusing on improving law and policy around concussions in youth sports, and hope to develop partnerships in this area over the coming years.
 This work builds on previous work (here, here, and here) by Professor Shen that explored, in the context of the crime victim’s brain, the legal implications of the well-recognized fact that the “mind” is enabled by the physical brain.
 This work also draws inspiration from the vision of Dr. Thomas Insel, Director of the National Institute of Mental Health, who reminds us that mental disorders are brain disorders.
 Stay tuned for more on these efforts in the years to come.
+In 2016, Dr. Shen led an interdisciplinary team to win a Univ. of Minnesota Grand Challenges grant to support this work on brain health in youth sports.
+Dr. Shen testified three times at the Minnesota legislature in 2017 to promote the work.

 Building A New Field

 Law and Neuroscience is still emerging as an academic enterprise, but there are signs that it may develop into a lasting field.
 The Shen Neurolaw Lab actively supports neurolaw field development through the creation of educational materials in law and neuroscience.
-In 2014 Professor Shen co-authored the first Law and Neuroscience coursebook with Owen Jones (Vanderbilt), Jeffrey Schall (Vanderbilt).
+Professor Shen co-authored the first Law and Neuroscience coursebook with Owen Jones (Vanderbilt), Jeffrey Schall (Vanderbilt).
 Professor Shen has also published a Law and Neuroscience bibliography, and a short guide to Keeping Up with Neurolaw: What to Know and Where to Look.
-In addition, Professor Shen serves on the Scientific Advisory Board for the National Courts and Sciences Institute, where he helps to develop judicial educational programming in neuroscience and related fields.
+In addition, Professor Shen serves as Senior Fellow in Law and Neuroscience at the Harvard Law School Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics & Center for Law, Brain & Behavior at Massachusetts General Hospital.

 Introducing Brain-Based Memory Detection into the Law